Belfast Day Tour

-Welcome to Downpatrick which means ‘Patrick’s stronghold’!
-You will first visit the Saint Patrick centre where you will learn all about the saint who first came to Ireland as a boy slave to work as a Sheppard.
-You will be shown a film telling his life story before you take a short walk to Down cathedral and his grave which sits beside it on high ground.
+Welcome to Downpatrick, a name which translates to ‘Patrick’s stronghold’!
+You will first visit the Saint Patrick Centre where you will learn all about the saint who first came to Ireland as a boy slave to work as a shepherd.
+You will be shown a film telling his life story before you take a short walk to Down Cathedral which is built beside St Patrick’s grave.

 16:00pm - Dundrum

 Onwards and moving south again to the small village of Dundrum which holds one of Ireland’s Norman castles built by John De Courcy in the 12th century.
-This castle is protected by strong fortified walls which circle an inner high tower, the home of De Courcy.
-Climb to the top of the battlements and gaze at these amazing coastal views as far as the eye can see.
+This castle is protected by strong fortified walls which encircle a inner tower, the home of De Courcy.
+Climb to the top of the battlements and gaze at the amazing coastal views as far as the eye can see.

 17:00pm - See Slieve Donard, the Mourne's highest peak

 You will now drive high above sea level as your guide takes you through northern Ireland’s highest range of mountains called the Mourne Mountains.
 See Slieve Donard, the Mourne’s highest peak sore high above other peaks at a lake side stopping point.
 Your driver will then show you something mystifying.
-There is a hill called ‘gravity hill’ where you will see with your own eyes your tour bus ‘roll up’ a hill all by itself!
+There is a place known as Gravity Hill where you will see with your own eyes your tour bus roll up a hill all by itself!

 17:20pm - Short stop at Ross' Monument

-All good things must come to an end and sadly we must leave beautiful northern Ireland, but not before one last stop.
-As we move further south closer to the border we make a short stop at Ross’ Monument which sits on a spectacular stretch of coast.
-This 99ft pillar is dedicated to the man who burned down the White House in retaliation of the Americans burning York in 1813.
+All good things must come to an end and sadly we must leave beautiful Northern Ireland, but not before one last stop.
+As we move further south towards to the border we make a short stop at Ross’ Monument which sits on a spectacular stretch of coast.
+This 99ft pillar is dedicated to the man who burned down the White House in retaliation for the Americans burning York in 1813.
 York is now modern Toronto!

 19:30pm - Arrive back in Dublin